What excursions are available?

 6. Toro Lake Hike

-You will proceed through stony and steep terrain, gaining altitude among southern Nothofagus, until you are surprised by the opening to the pre-Andean scrubland.
-Here, you will be rewarded with a wide view of the unique Paine Mountain Range, appreciating its lake system, inner valleys, and Patagonian steppe.
+Proceed through stony and steep terrain, gaining altitude among southern Nothofagus, until you are surprised by the opening to the pre-Andean scrubland.
+Here, you will be rewarded with a wide view of the Paine Mountain Range, appreciating its lake system, inner valleys, and Patagonian steppe.

 7. Sarmiento Lake Hike

-You will border Sarmiento Lake and its intensely blue waters on a light hike averaging 3 hours, where you can appreciate the flora and fauna of the area.
+You will border Sarmiento Lake and its intensely blue waters on a light hike averaging 3 hours, where you can appreciate the landscapes of the area.
 This trail will lead you to the beach of the park's largest lake, where you will observe its white rocky walls known as thrombolites—living fossils of calcium carbonate that began forming during the last glaciation.

 This excursion is accessible for those who wish to engage in less demanding activities.